What Alex Cora Thought Of Matt Barnes' Return To Closer Role Vs. Orioles

 In that pivotal outing, six of his nine pitches found the strike zone and he fanned one batter to ensure Boston’s 6-0 win.

-“He did a good job yesterday,” Cora said before Thursday’s game against the Orioles.
+“He did a good job yesterday,” Cora said.
 “I think fastball-wise, to be able to throw it in the strike zone.
 Also, that swing and miss by (Trey) Mancini on the breaking ball, that was another positive.
 We’ll keep working with him.
 He’s feeling better about himself.
 Let’s see how the games play out and how we’re going to use him.”